arsenal9971/MThesis/Chapters/list_chapters_content.md

   2. Iterative thresholding with constant velocity (Gitta and Wang-Q method).
   3. Iterative thresholding with variable velocity (using paper), check the improvements.
   4. Experiments with Shearlab.jl with GPU and without.
 5. Application of Geometric Structured Sparsity idea of Irina's thesis (tentative).

+- Appendices:
+1. Appendix A: Code for point tracking